sunnymopada/bug-tracker-mern-frontend/README.md

 ## Folder structure

--  src folder will have frontend code
+-  src folder will have frontend code of different things
--  server folder will have backend code
+-  store will have redux store